 Where are the smoking areas at Miami International Airport?

-You can smoke in the open-air atrium near TGI Friday’s, or in the designated outdoor areas outside terminal entrances before security.
-The Concourse D terrace is also an option.
+You can smoke in the open-air atrium attached to TGI Friday’s in Concourse D (North Terminal), near Gate D36, open daily from about 6am to 10pm, or in the designated outdoor areas outside terminal entrances before security.
 Stay at least 20 feet from doors.

 Can I vape at Miami Airport?